Learning Method: Rhythmic Chinese

-The rhythmic chinese series adopts several principles that make Chinese easy to understand, and even easier to store in your long-term memory.
+The rhythmic series adopts several principles that make languages easy to understand, and even easier to store in your long-term memory.
 (Double) click on the "Play" button below to listen to a sample track, and then you can compare for yourself the content of the demo recording, with the principles outlined here.

-1. Word groups: The CDs focus on essential word groups that often appear together, rather than individual words.
+1. Word groups: The songs focus on essential word groups that often appear together, rather than individual words.
 In this way you get exposure to logical language groups that you will most frequently meet in the real world.

 2. Music & Rhythm has been used for thousands of years to support memory and learning.
 When information is presented with music, your brain goes into a relaxed and receptive state.
 Scientific research into accelerated learning has shown a 20-50% increase in the number of words remembered when they are introduced using music and rhythm.